wes1498/insightUBC/README.md

-# CPSC 310 Project Repository

-This repository contains starter code for the class project.
-Please keep your repository private.

-Piazza is your best resource for additional details about the [project](https://github.com/ubccpsc/310/blob/2018jan/project/README.md), [AutoTest](https://github.com/ubccpsc/310/blob/2018jan/project/AutoTest.md), and the specific requirements of each project deliverable.
-These resources will be frequently updated as the term progresses.

 ## Configuring your environment

 To start using this project, you need to get your computer configured so you can build and execute the code.